 2. Omit irrelevant experience

-As you go through that list process, you should eliminate any previous job experience that lacks relevancy.
+As you go through that list process, you should eliminate any previous job experience that lacks relevance.
 That will include many of your early jobs, as well as any that use completely different skill sets.

-However, if you had soft skills or some technical skills that could be transferred over to your desired position, note them under a separate list.
+However, if you have soft skills or some technical skills that could be transferred over to your desired position, note them under a separate list.
 They can be included in a separate resume header section labeled “Other Skills” or “Special Skills.”

 3. Quality over quantity

 Avoid the temptation to stretch the definition of relevancy just to pad your resume.
-Employers care more about the quality of your relevant experience than the quantity.
+Employers care more about the quality of your relevant work experience than the quantity.

 Remember, their goal is to ensure that you have the knowledge and skills needed to fill the position.
 For most employers, it won’t matter whether that relevant experience was all gained at one job or ten.